BossHobby/Docs/docs/Configuring-Quicksilver.md

 ## Quick Setup

 1. Name your craft
-2. Make any uart changes needed to get smartadio and serial rx to work.
+2. Make any uart changes needed to get smartadio or msp-vtx and serial rx to work.
-3. Adjust Dshot, Digital Idle and prop direction to suit.
+3. Adjust Dshot, Digital Idle, Turtle Throttle percent and prop direction to suit.
 4. Set up rates and expo and load PID profiles.
 Filter adjustments should be made after a test flight, defaults are safe.
-5. If you are using a serial connected rx (uart) it will autodetct the protocol, turn on your tx and bind.
-Save the bind with up,up,up on the pitch stick followed by down,down,down.
+5. If you are using a serial connected rx (uart) it will autodetct the protocol, turn on your transmitter and bind.
+Save the bind with [stick gesture](https://docs.bosshobby.com/Features/#stick-gestures) U,U,U on the pitch stick followed by D,D,D.
 6. Set Aux channels and flight modes remembering that Quicksilver uses two position switch logic, high or low.
 Arm is already set on CH5.
 (Racemode and Horizon mode both require Angle to be active) If no other flight modes are set it will be in Acro/Rate mode only.
 7. Set up OSD.
 8. Check motor direction and order (props off)